2025 Storm Events in Naperville

 Roofing Permits in Naperville

 Inspections are scheduled at least 72 hours in advance through the city's online portal or by calling (630) 420-6100.
 Homeowners should confirm permit requirements with their contractor before work begins, especially for non-standard materials or older roofs that may need sheathing replacement.
+HOA approval processes run separately from city permits and typically add two to four weeks to the overall timeline in communities like White Eagle, Ashwood Park, and Tall Grass.

 Choosing a roofing contractor in Naperville